 In the first phase, only the organizer of the meeting plays.
 His goal is to find a date and time for the meeting to take place, the sooner it is the more points he earns.
 It seems an easy task but it can be a real challenge to find a slot when all the attendees will be available.
 Indeed the meeting game has become so popular in companies that everyone has already several meeting game sessions in a day.
 Most active players can even have 8 in a single day 🙃!
 When sending the meeting invites, it is really important that the organizer provides the less information possible about the topic of the meeting in order not to compromise phase 2, you will understand why in a minute.

 In the second phase, all the attendees of the meeting play except for the organizer who acts as referee.
 The goal of this phase is to guess what the agenda of the meeting is.
 It seems a basic question but when playing the meeting game, the agenda is never sent in the invite so most attendees have no idea what the meeting is about.
-And with a manager who originally requested the meeting not necessarily present, a lot of participants in the meeting (the more players the better 😉) and many meetings in a day for everyone it can becomes quite hard to guess what the agenda is (sometimes even the organizer does not really know exactly).
-Generally for a 45 minutes meeting, the game begins 10 minutes after the start time of the meeting as there are always some people coming late from another meeting, the game lasts around 20 minutes the time for someone to find out what is the agenda, and there are 15 min left to discuss and take the decisions.
+And with a manager who originally requested the meeting not necessarily present, a lot of participants in the meeting (the more players the better 😉) and many meetings in a day for everyone it can become quite hard to guess what the agenda is (sometimes even the organizer does not know exactly).
+Generally, for a 45 minutes meeting, the game begins 10 minutes after the start time of the meeting as there are always some people coming late from another meeting, the game lasts around 20 minutes the time for someone to find out what is the agenda, and there are 15 min left to discuss and take the decisions.

-In the third phase, attendees have to tell to their respective teams what was said and apply the decisions made during the meeting.
+In the third phase, attendees have to tell their respective teams what was said and apply the decisions made during the meeting.
 What makes this phase difficult is that in a meeting game it is recommended not to take notes and completely forbidden for anyone to write and send a meeting report (it is considered "cheating").
-So participants have to act accordingly to what was decided during the meeting (and sometimes nothing have been really settled) with nothing written and approved by everyone to help them.
-It is always quite funny to see some weeks later what everyone remembers of the meeting and what actions have been taken.
+So participants have to act accordingly to what was decided during the meeting (and sometimes nothing has been settled) with nothing written and approved by everyone to help them.
+It is always quite funny to see some weeks later what everyone remembers of the meeting, and what actions have been taken.

 There is a variant of the meeting game where the goal of some players is to highjack the meeting by making people talk about other things than the initial topic of the meeting.